Do YOU Need a Universal Studios Japan Express Pass?

 5. What Day of the Week Are You Going?

-The busiest days for Universal Studios Japan are Saturday and Sunday – not surprisingly – but Friday and Monday also see a knock on effect from weekend travellers.
+The busiest days for Universal Studios Japan are Saturday and Sunday – not surprisingly – but Friday and Monday also see a knock-on effect from weekend travelers.

 Exact numbers fluctuate with seasons, public holidays and any special events in the park.